-How to replace a broken screen on your smartphone
+How to replace a broken phone screen

-Repairing a faulty headphone jack on your phone
+DIY repair for a faulty headphone jack

-But don’t panic!
+Don’t panic!
 Repairing a headphone jack is quite simple.

 If you drop your cell phone, it’s quite possible that the camera lens on your cell phone will break.